areinvald/dejwbot/README.md

 # dejwbot
 dejwbot is a Discord chatbot.
-It will reply to you by copying a message from cleverbot website, or either by generating sentence with your server's messages.
+All its' replies are either generated from your server's messages, or copied from cleverbot website.

+### Requirements
+* selenium installed
+* discord.py
+* undetected-chromedriver
+* markovify
+* demoji
+* installed google chrome on your machine